Florida officer charged with punching intoxicated man

 Towering over the still seated man, Eckrode leans into him and uses his knee to push the chair backward twice.
 He then slaps the man’s cheek with his right hand.
 They continue jawing at each other and Eckrode slaps him with his left hand.
 The man appears to start yelling back at Eckrode and taps his own cheek, as if to challenge Eckrode, who then taps his own ear in response.

 He then slaps the man a third time hard and pushes him in the chest as they continue jawing at each other.
 The man turns his cheek toward Eckrode, as if daring the officer to hit him.
-Eckrode punches him four times and the man briefly slumps over.
+Eckrode punches his four times and the man briefly slumps over.
 Eckrode then cleans his hands.

 The man never touched Eckrode.
 Neither Frederic, the third officer or another uniformed man who entered during the confrontation ever moved to stop Eckrode.

 On their reports, Eckrode and Frederic said the man had had been yelling racial slurs at Frederic, who is black.
+Eckrode is white and the man he struck appears to be white.

 But Chief Hobley-Burney, who is black, disputed that, saying the altercation “was not racial at all.”
 She called Eckrode “a very good officer” who perhaps let his emotions get the best of him.